delabassee/java-lab/lab7-record.md

 }
 ```

-💡 Make sure to update the `import`'s accordingly.
+💡 Make sure to update the Record class's `import`'s accordingly.

 ```
 import javax.json.Json;
 import javax.json.JsonObject;
 ```

-2. Update the code to return a List of `JsonObject` instead of List of `Speaker`.
+and update the code to return a List of `JsonObject` instead of List of `Speaker`.

 For example, update update the `getAll` method in the the `SpeakerService.java` class

-`nano src/main/java/conference/SpeakerService.java`
+➥ `nano src/main/java/conference/SpeakerService.java`

 ```
 List<Speaker> allSpeakers = this.speakers.getAll();